 Flow of Funds

-The trustee is instructed to draw under the letter of credit for principal and
+The trustee is instructed to draw under the LOC for principal or interest in

-payments to bondholders.
-The trustee is instructed to draw under the letter of
+accordance with its terms.
+The trustee is also instructed to draw under the LOC

-credit, on each purchase date, for purchase price, to the extent
+in accordance with its terms, for purchase price, to the extent remarketing

-remarketing proceeds received are insufficient.
-Bonds which are purchased by the
+proceeds received are insufficient.
+The Bonds which are purchased by the Bank

-Bank due to a failed remarketing are held by the trustee and will not be
+due to a failed remarketing are held by the trustee and will not be released

-released until the trustee has received written confirmation from the Bank
+until the trustee has received confirmation from the Bank stating that the

-stating that the letter of credit has been reinstated in the amount of the
+letter of credit has been reinstated in full.

 Draws on the Letter of Credit

-Conforming draws for principal or interest presented to the Bank at or before
+Conforming draws for principal and interest presented to the Bank by 4:00 p.m.,

-2:30 p.m., New York Time, on a business day, will be honored by the Bank on or
+New York City time, on a business day, will be honored by the Bank by 2:30 p.m.,

-before 1:00 p.m. on the next business day.
-Conforming draws for purchase price
+on the next business day.
+Conforming draws for purchase price presented to the

 Reinstatement of Interest Draws

-Draws made under the letter of credit for interest shall be
+Draws made under the LOC for interest shall be automatically reinstated at the

-trustee receives a notice by the close of business on the fifth day stating
+from the Bank by the close of business on the fourth (4th) calendar day from

 Reimbursement Agreement Defaults